-The literature on the institutional interventions in the labor market has provided evidence that the labor regulations can impede regional developments as it can reduce the local labor supply and increase the unemployments \citep{Botero2004-ju}.
-The revised labor regulations reduced the female labor supply and led to the gender-biased structural shift in the case of interwar Japan.
-My main findings, however, show that technology induced labor regulations accelerated the local population growth through family formation channel.
+The literature on institutional interventions in the labor market has provided evidence that labor regulations can impede regional developments as they can reduce the local labor supply and increase unemployment \citep{Botero2004-ju}.
+The revised labor regulations reduced the female labor supply and led to the gender-biased structural shift during interwar Japan.
+The findings, however, show that technology-induced labor regulations accelerated the local population growth through the family formation channel.
 In this process, the regulations played a role in mitigating the occupational hazards for female miners and improving the early-life health status in the local economy.
-I show the role of institutional change from the gender-specific labor regulations in understanding the mechanisms behind the regional economic growth.
+The results demonstrate the role of institutional change from gender-specific labor regulations in understanding the mechanisms behind regional developments.

 \thesection{Appendix~\Alph{section}} \thesubsection{\Alph{section}.\arabic{subsection}}